qiang5love1314/CSI-dataset/README.md

 Area One: It is a 13.5×11m2 computer laboratory with tables, chairs and obstacles, which can be considered as a NLOS scenario.
 And there are 317 sampling locations.

 Area Two: It is a 7×10m2 meeting room and almost empty, which can be considered as a LOS scenario.
 And there are 176 sampling locations.

+We also upload the layout of two scenarios.
+And the file "coordinate 715" means position coordinate is [7, 15].